domvwt/msc-thesis/thesis/thesis-processed.md

 ### Objectives

 -   Compose a business ownership graph from open data sources.
+-   Perform the anomaly detection task with traditional machine learning methods.
 -   Train and evaluate GNN models for anomaly detection.
--   Perform the anomaly detection task with traditional machine learning methods.
--   Compare approaches in terms of effectiveness and applicability.
+-   Compare approaches in terms of effectiveness.

 ### Research Questions